Get News & Updates Directly To Your Inbox

 Night terrors are less common, and affect only about four percent of children – usually between the ages of three and eight.
 During a night terror, your child may bolt upright screaming and sweating.
 He or she may be confused and have trouble remembering the dream.
 If your youngster is afraid and can’t go back to sleep, offer reassuring hugs and soothing words until he or she is calm.
 As with sleepwalking, night terrors tend to increase when children are stressed or tired.
 To prevent scary dreams, create and stick to a relaxing pre-bed routine.
 Turn off tech well ahead of bedtime.
 This included video games, television, cell phones and computers.
 Let you child relax in a warm bath followed by a favorite story (not a scary one).

 The Wet Blanket Bed-wetting tends to run in families.
-If both parents wet the bed during childhood, their children will have an 80% chance of also being bed-wetters.
-And bed-wetting is twice as common in boys as in girls.
-Anxiety and stress may play a role when children start wetting the bed after being dry for at least six months.
-Many things can upset children, including the birth of a new sibling or a divorce.
-Bed-wetting can signal a medical problem, such as a bladder infection or urinary problem.
+If both parents wet the bed during childhood, their children have an 80 percent chance of also being bedwetters.
+The issue is twice as common in boys as in girls.
+Anxiety and stress may play a role.
+Many things can upset children, including the birth of a new sibling or their parents’ divorce.
+It can also signal a medical problem, such as a bladder infection or urinary problem.
 In those cases, though, other symptoms also appear.
 Bed-wetting almost always disappears by the teen years.
 In the meantime, it can have an effect on a child’s self-esteem.
 Here are some steps you can take: